Lalbahadur24/python/README.md

 # python
-here we have found python project
+here we have found python project.